 By using this new technology, medical professionals can receive a customized profile of their patients, while also saving valuable time in ciphering through various data.
 The quicker the doctor can receive the data, the faster they can start implementing treatment options, effectively reducing mortality rates and promoting a more accurate diagnosis.

 3D Capabilities: 3D capabilities within medical technology allow for higher resolution images.
 This advancement can create higher quality images and produce more accurate results.

 Portable MRIs: Portable MRIs are a significant advancement in the medical industry.
 Researchers and engineers at Japan’s Railway Research Institute have designed and created a significant technological achievement.
 By creating a palm-sized magnetic system, they’ve effectively produced a portable MRI that can offer accurate images without the restrictive and space-consuming machine or traditional MRIs.

 Medical Imaging within the Operation Room: Medical imaging is no longer just for external patient care.
 It’s now being moved into the operating room.
 This advancement allows surgeons to view internal parts of the body that the human eye cannot detect.
 With radiology equipment, surgeons can know when a tumor has been fully removed and avoid harming healthy tissue.
 Also, during brain surgery, imaging technology can dramatically improve the operations.

-Specialized MR equipment such as patient monitors, contrast injectors and non-magnetic stretchers and more are provided by companies like CSP Medical to help hospitals with new room sourcing needs.
+Specialized MR equipment such as patient monitors, contrast injectors and MRI Adjustable Height Stretchers and more are provided by companies like CSP Medical to help hospitals with new room sourcing needs.

 The Future of Medical Imaging Technology